mgosselin/mStereo2/README.md

 mStereo: revision 2
 ========

 mStereo is a two-channel digital-to-analog converter (DAC) for audio.
-It is under active development.  mStereo's design is public-domain.
+It is under active development.

 In this repository
 --------------------